zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, welcome to my website!
-I am currently an engineer at [Peng Cheng Laboratory](https://www.pcl.ac.cn/), Shenzhen, China.
-Before that, I received my Master’s Degree from University of Chinese Academy of Sciences in 2022.
+I am an engineer at [Peng Cheng Laboratory](https://www.pcl.ac.cn/), Shenzhen, China.
+Before that, I received my Master’s Degree from the University of Chinese Academy of Sciences in 2022.

-My current research interests mainly focus on Spiking Neural Network, AI Foundation Model, Computer Vision, and Robot grasping.
+My current research interests mainly focus on the Spiking Neural Network, AI Foundation Model, Computer Vision, and Robot grasping.

-Feel free to catch me if interested to discuss ideas or work together.
+Feel free to contact me!

 News
 ======
-[10/2022] I joined Peng Cheng Laboratory as research engineer.
+[10/2022] I joined Peng Cheng Laboratory as a research engineer.

 [08/2022] Graduated from UCAS.